 - Four on-road sessions, where you will ride in a small group with a team of experienced instructors.
-The on-road sessions will take place starting at 9:00 AM at Pascack Brook County Park in Westwood, NJ or Pequannock High School parking lot, on the following (rain dates are the Sundays immediately following these dates):
+The on-road sessions will take place starting at 9:00 AM at Pequannock High School parking lot or Ramsey in conjunction with a New Members Ride, on the following (rain dates are the Sundays immediately following these dates):

-Course “graduates” will receive high-quality water bottles with the RideSmart logo (a $30 value).
+Course “graduates” will receive Camelback Podium Chill 24oz water bottles with the RideSmart logo.

 What you will learn: